python/cpython/Doc/library/queue.rst

 ===========================================

 .. module:: Queue
-   :synopsis: Old name for the queue module.

-.. module:: queue
    :synopsis: A synchronized queue class.

 .. note::
    The :mod:`Queue` module has been renamed to :mod:`queue` in Python 3.0.
-It is importable under both names in Python 2.6 and the rest of the 2.x series.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.

-The :mod:`queue` module implements multi-producer, multi-consumer queues.
+The :mod:`Queue` module implements multi-producer, multi-consumer queues.
 It is especially useful in threaded programming when information must be exchanged safely between multiple threads.
 The :class:`Queue` class in this module implements all the required locking semantics.
 It depends on the